Stand with Ukraine flag

 • Number of first bytes to strip out from the decoded frame - the number of first bytes to strip out from the decoded frame.
 We need to skip first 5 bytes from the decoded payload, to get our data - \x30\x30\x30\x30\x11 \x53\x4e\x2d\x30….
 So set it to 5;

-We can send a downlink message to the device from Rule chain using the rule node.
-To be able to send downlink over integration we need to modify ‘Edge Root Rule chain’ on the cloud.
 For example, create an integration downlink node and set the ‘Attributes updated’ link to it.
-When changes are made to device attribute, the downlink message will be sent to the integration.
+When changes are made to the device attribute, the downlink message is sent to the integration.

 Assign Integration to Edge

-Once converter and integration templates are created, we can assign Integration template to Edge.
+Once the converter and integration templates are created, we can assign the Integration template to the Edge.

-• Login to your ThingsBoard Edge instance and open Integrations page
+• Login to your ThingsBoard Edge instance and go to the Integrations center > Integrations section.
+Confirm the TCP integration on the Edge.

 Installing and running external TCP Integration